RajeevRathore7055/RajeevRathore7055/README.md

 I'm an Agentic AI Intern at **Innomatics Research Labs**, currently building agent-based AI systems with LangChain and LangGraph, backed by FastAPI services and AWS infrastructure.
-My work sits at the intersection of **mathematics and machine learning** — I like problems that reduce cleanly to an objective function, and systems that reduce cleanly to an API contract.
+My work sits at the intersection of **mathematics and machine learning** —<br><br>I like problems that reduce cleanly to an objective function and systems that reduce cleanly to an API contract.
 Final-year B.Tech CSE student at RBMI Group of Institutions (AKTU), building toward a career designing and shipping real AI agent architectures.